meltoner/agrofelis/components/connectivity/readme.md

 |USB hub titled brackets|[STL](https://github.com/meltoner/agrofelis/blob/main/components/connectivity/assets/3d-print/usbHolder/usb_holder.stl)|(Gcode)[https://github.com/meltoner/agrofelis/blob/main/components/connectivity/assets/3d-print/usbHolder/usbholder.gcode]|

-The following image photograph the computing modules supportive structure and how the Jetson Nano is being attached to it.
+The following image shows the computing modules supportive structure and how the Jetson Nano is being attached to it.

 ![3d print brackets-a](_figures/computing-06-3d-print-brackets-a.jpg)

 The use of magnets located on their bottom side, enables the structure to snap into place when in contact with the Iron steering plate.
 The use of magnets also provides the ability to slightly relocate the modules if necessary.
-Although the magnets are not strong enough to completely secure all components in place, because multiple cables interconnect the modules with the frame additional forces created keep the modules well in place.
+Despite the magnets not being strong enough to completely secure all components in place, the additional forces of multiple cables interconnecting the modules with the frame keep the modules in place.

 ![3d print brackets-b](_figures/computing-07-3d-print-brackets-b.jpg)